coaxial/hello/_posts/2022-10-03-system-failure.md

-Although most resources on postmortems talk about blameless postmortems without acknowledging the fact that humans are hard-wired to blame, they're still a good starting point for organizations to build their process.
-You could do worse than start with PagerDuty's guide on the topic[^1] for instance.
+Although most resources on postmortems talk about blameless postmortems without acknowledging the fact that humans are hard-wired to blame, they're still a good starting point for organizations to build their own process from.
+PagerDuty's guide on the topic[^1] is a good starting point, for instance.

 ## Fast, cheap, good; choose two